nathan-hello/nat-sync/README.md

 After that, get the TUI to work on MacOS, then a GUI client for Windows, Linux, Web, and MacOS, in that order.

 I'm interested in using the "proper" languages for the GUIs, C# for Windows with their library, Swift for MacOS, and C/C++ GTK for Linux.
+This said, I am very interested if React Native is a good solution for making cross-platform UIs that feel native to the respective OS.
+If it's just better, and it works just as well, I might go this route.
+However, I'm just generally interested in making native UIs, so I might go the more difficult route anyways to understand the landscape.

 For the TUI, I'm going to use Go, for two reasons.
 One, it's simpler to build it in the same language as the server itself, making a viable release happen sooner.
 Two, Go just so happens to have a ton of TUI support with libraries like bubbletea.
 However, putting in the work to make it beautiful will come much later.